Feast your eyes on Rembrandt’s famous paintings with special Rijksmuseum tickets.

 Another collection sure to pique your interest is the Rijksmuseum’s set of doll’s houses from the Golden Age.
 The ultimate object to admire is the actual doll’s house built and decorated by Petronella Oortman.
 Why this particular one?
 Because it plays a central role in Jessie Burton’s 2014 bestselling mystery novel The Miniaturist.
-Recently, the book was turned into a three-part BBC series, to be aired in 2017.
+Recently, the book was turned into a three-part BBC series.
 A conversation piece if ever there was one!

 Museumstraat 1 1070 XX AmsterdamOpening hours:

 Rijksmuseum is open 365 days a year, between 9:00 a.m. and 5:00 p.m.Location: